 — Author/Text B

-A summary of the most important similarities and differences presented in these paragraphs would follow in the final portion of the essay.
+A summary of the most important similarities and differences presented in these paragraphs, plus an analysis of their signficance would follow in the final portion of the essay.

-An alternate organizational strategy is to first introduce the positions of one author (or text) on all of the relevant issues, before proceeding to introduce the positions of the second.
-When using this strategy, it can be more difficult to keep the focus on comparing texts/authors.
+An alternative organizational strategy is to first introduce the positions of one author (or text) on all of the relevant issues, before proceeding to introduce the positions of the second.
+When using this strategy, however, it can be more difficult to avoid repetition and keep the focus on comparing the ideas from the texts/authors.

 Author/Text A